How To Be More Confident: Can Exercise Help? – SWEAT

 Feeling a sense of achievement is an instant win for your confidence, no matter what realm of life it’s in, and working on your fitness is a powerful way to feel that winning buzz on the regular.
 This theory is supported by the American Psychological Association who say that exercise can boost your outlook by providing you with meaningful activity and a sense of accomplishment.

-Whether it’s running your first five kilometres, completing a new Sweat program from start to finish, trying a training style you’re unfamiliar with, pushing yourself out of your comfort zone, doing push-ups on your toes or simply clicking start on a workout, fitness offers so many opportunities to celebrate achievement and progress.
+Whether it’s running your first kilometre, completing a new Sweat program, trying an unfamiliar training style, earning a new Sweat badge, smashing your streak record, pushing yourself out of your comfort zone, doing push-ups on your toes or simply clicking start on a workout, fitness offers so many opportunities to celebrate your achievements and progress.

 Setting fitness goals can also add a sense of meaning to your days by giving you a sense of purpose, something to strive for or get excited about.